 You must bring your claim with the county courts within two years of the date of your loved one’s death.
 Missing the statute of limitations means a strong chance of the courts refusing to hear your case.

 Depending on the circumstances surrounding your loved one’s death, you and your family could be eligible to recover funeral and burial costs, losses your deceased loved one endured prior to death, financial losses, medical bills, loss of consortium, and loss of your loved one’s future earnings.

-All deaths are difficult for family and friends, but when your loved one dies due to the negligence of another, you need the help of an attorney.
+All deaths are difficult for family and friends, but when your loved one dies due to the negligence of another, you need the help of a qualified wrongful death attorney.
 Depending on the situation surrounding the death, your family may be eligible for financial compensation from the negligent party or their insurers.

 To receive compensation for wrongful death in California, the plaintiff must first prove the death occurred because of someone else’s actions.
 California wrongful death law requires the plaintiff to prove the following elements after someone’s death:

 These required elements apply no matter the cause of death, be it medical malpractice, occupational exposure, or criminal activity.

 Since such cases are civil claims, a wrongful death only requires preponderance of the evidence.
 Prepondeance of the evidence is the understanding that the events most likely occurred in a certain way.
 This is a less strict requirement than proving a crime was committed in criminal cases, which require guilt beyond a reasonable doubt.
 As such, a criminal court could acquit someone of murder or manslaughter, but he or she could still be liable for wrongful death in a civil case.

 Only those with a relation to the deceased may attempt to seek compensation for wrongful death.
 The list includes the deceased’s spouse, domestic partner, children, stepchildren, parents, or those entitled to the property of the deceased.